SP5555/simple-neural-network/README.md

 - TensorFlow: [A Neural Network Playground](https://playground.tensorflow.org/)
 - StatQuest with Josh Starmer: [The Softmax Derivative](https://youtu.be/M59JElEPgIg?si=S_ERldGE5K5Jib0E)
 - [Derivative of the Softmax Function and the Categorical Cross-Entropy Loss](https://towardsdatascience.com/derivative-of-the-softmax-function-and-the-categorical-cross-entropy-loss-ffceefc081d1)

+## Future Improvements
+**Layer-Specific Activation Customization**: Allowing each layer to have its own activation function would provide much greater flexibility, especially for tasks like regression.